Polonia Chodzież

 Polonia Chodzież is a Polish sports club from Chodzież, Greater Poland.
 It currently only has a men's and youth association football section.

 The club used to be a multi-sports club with many other sports and teams.
 The club's table tennis team used to play in the top division in the 60s.
 Its other former sections were: basketball, track and field athletics, handball, volleyball, chess, and sailing.

 When the club was founded in 1920s it was one of many competing sports societies in the city.
-In football, its biggest league success was reaching the Third Division in 1989, lasting 5 seasons.
-The club is most well-know for numerous giant-killings in the Polish Cup; reaching the quarter-finals in 1955, 1/8th in 1992 and 1/16th in 1955.
+In football, its biggest league success was reaching the third division in 1989, lasting 5 seasons.
+The club is known for numerous giant-killings in the Polish Cup; reaching the quarter-finals in 1955, 1/8th in 1992 and 1/16th in 1955.
 The club has frequently reached the main rounds of the cup throughout its history.